Miro-H/miro-h.github.io/_pages/cv.md

 {% include base_path %}

 ## Research Interests
-The intersection of applied cryptography, system security, and privacy.
-In particular, privacy-preserving computation, trusted execution environments, anti-censorship measures, anonymous communication, and usable security.
+My research interests are in the intersection of applied cryptography, system security, and privacy.
+I am excited about using mathematical tools such as lattices to analyze and break existing systems, identifying the root problems that cause cryptography to fail in practice, and design systems to address these issues.

 ## Education
-- MSc Cyber Security, ETH Zurich & EPFL 2022 (expected)
+- MSc ETH Zurich &ndash; EPF Lausanne in Computer Science Major in Cyber Security (short: MSc ETH EPF CS)
-- BSc Computer Science, ETH Zurich 2020
+- BSc ETH Zurich in Computer Science (short: BSc ETH CS)

 ## Professional experience
 - Research assisstant at the [Privacy Preserving Systems Lab](https://pps-lab.com/) of ETH Zurich (ongoing)